Vighnesh-Avadhanam/Hate-Speech-Classification/README.md

 # Declaration of Work
 ## Ben
 ## Chris
+* Built the Random Forest and hateBERT Random Forest models
+* Built the hateBERT Ridge model

 ## Juan
 * Obtained training data
 * Wrote script for the extraction of data